rtgodwin/rtgodwin.github.io/dnd/session4.md

 1000 GP total.

-- meat: Guild of Butchers; ale and wine: Vintners’, Distillers’, and Brewers’ Guild; bread and pastries: Bakers’ Guild
-- Dungsweepers’ Guild and the Loyal Order of Street Laborers

 | Item                   | Cost   | Guild                                                   |
 |------------------------|--------|---------------------------------------------------------|
 | Hole in Roof           | 200 gp | Carpenters’, Roofers’, and Plaisterers’ Guild           |